More than a Mental Illness

 It was completely unintentional (but so brilliant I wish it wasn’t), but I became my own visual aid.
 I listed some of the physical symptoms of social anxiety and held up my hands, which were shaking so bad I couldn’t hold my notecards.

-Suddenly, avoided eye contact, nervous gestures, fidgeting, and my shaking voice weren’t hurting my speech or my grade.
+Suddenly, avoiding eye contact, nervous gestures, fidgeting, and my shaking voice weren’t hurting my speech (or my grade).
 They were helping it.
 But like I said, that was unintentional.
-I’d taken the antianxiety medication I use for panic attacks before I spoke.
+I’d taken the anti-anxiety medication I use for panic attacks before I spoke.
 I’d been breathing deep and had rehearsed my speech many times.